BijayKumarPun/github-workflow-artifact/README.md

 # workflow-android-artifact
-Using GitHub Actions to generate Android artifact while you work on something else
+Using GitHub Action to generate Android artifact

-### Purpose
-Takes away the pain of trying to build a large APK file on a slower machine